Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

-There was no evidence of genotoxicity in the Ames test, in CHO cells (chromosome aberrations), in mouse hepatocytes (unscheduled DNA synthesis), or in the mouse micronucleus test.
+There was no evidence of genotoxicity in the Ames test (mutagenicity), in CHO cells (chromosome aberration), in mouse hepatocytes (unscheduled DNA synthesis), or in the mouse micronucleus test.

-Clinical efficacy was evaluated in 2 conjunctival allergen challenge (CAC) studies (237 patients).
-Bepreve (bepotastine besilate ophthalmic solution) 1.5% was more effective than its vehicle for relieving ocular itching induced by an ocular allergen challenge, both at a CAC 15 minutes post-dosing and a CAC 8 hours post dosing of Bepreve.
+Clinical efficacy was evaluated in two conjunctival allergen challenge (CAC) studies (237 patients).
+Bepreve (bepotastine besilate ophthalmic solution) 1.5% was more effective than its vehicle for relieving ocular itching induced by an ocular allergen challenge, both at a CAC 15 minutes post-dosing and a CAC 8 hours post-dosing of Bepreve.